-In Instagram, to use a hashtag, you must include it in a post made from a public account.
-An interesting difference from Twitter and Facebook is that when you start typing a hashtag in your post when you insert the hash symbol, Instagram immediately begins to suggest hashtags based on popularity.
+On Instagram, to use a hashtag, you must include it in a post made from a public account.
+An interesting difference between Twitter and Facebook is that when you start typing a hashtag in your post when you insert the hash symbol, Instagram immediately begins to suggest hashtags based on popularity.

 You’ll soon notice that on Instagram, hashtags are much more general than on Twitter.
 They refer more to the photos themselves, such as the hashtag #nofilter, which indicates an unfiltered photo.

 Meanwhile, Twitter hashtags tend to be more related to current topics.

 To post a hashtag on Twitter, just include it in a tweet posted from a public account.
 Keep in mind that if the account isn’t public, other people won’t be able to see your tweet when searching for the hashtag.